giovanniboscu/continuous-section-field/docs/aes/README.md

 ## Data and software availability

-The source code, including the `csf_sp` and `sp_csf` interoperability modules, input files, validation workflows, figures, and numerical data used in this study are available in the Continuous Section Field repository:
+The software implementation, input files, validation workflows, figures, and numerical data supporting this study are openly available in the Continuous Section Field repository:

 https://github.com/giovanniboscu/continuous-section-field